carlolars/zha-device-handlers/README.md

 ### Adding new dependencies

+Use `uv add <package>` to add a project dependency, `uv add --dev <package>` to add to the `dev` group, or `uv add --group ci <package>` to add to the `ci` group.
-To add a new dependency just add it to the appropriate field in the `pyproject.toml` file and run `uv lock` to update the lockfile.
+Alternatively just add it to the appropriate field in the `pyproject.toml` file and run `uv lock` to update the lockfile.
 Only the new package and its dependencies will be added/updated in the lockfile.

-See [uv dependency fields] for details, but in short project dependencies, packages that should be installed when installing the project, go into the `dependencies` list and packages used only for development go into `dev` list in `dependency-groups`.
+In short, project dependencies, packages that should be installed when installing the project, go into `dependencies`.
+Packages used only for development go into the `dev` group in `dependency-groups` and packages used only for CI go into the `ci` group.

-Alternatively use `uv add <package>` to add a project dependency or `uv add --dev <package>` to add to the `dev` group, or `uv add --group ci <package>` to add to the `ci` group.
+See [uv dependency fields] for details.

 [uv dependency fields]: https://docs.astral.sh/uv/concepts/projects/dependencies/#dependency-fields